-Fill material used for the construction of levee banks, catch banks and other water retaining embankments shall be earth fill material which complies with the requirements for Class A1 or Class B material in accordance with Clause 14.2.2 and Tables 14.2.2(a) and 14.2.2(b).
-However, the maximum particle size shall be limited to 50 mm.
+Fill Material used for the construction of levee banks, catch banks and other water retaining embankments shall be Earth Fill Material which complies with the requirements for Class A1 or Class B material in accordance with Clause 14.2.2 and Tables 14.2.2 and 14.2.3; however, the maximum particle size shall be limited to 50 mm.

-The batter of the embankment subject to temporary or permanent inundation shall be protected from saturation and slumping failures.
-Any embankment batters subject to flood velocity greater than 2 m/s must be appropriately designed (not limited to scouring and embankment stability).
+The batter of the Embankment subject to temporary or permanent inundation shall be protected from saturation and slumping failures.
+Any Embankment batters subject to flood velocity greater than 2 m/s must be appropriately designed (not limited to scouring and Embankment stability).